 Name of support What does it offer?
-Who is it for How is it accessed ELSA Support at school Non specialist, group and one to one mentoring.
+Who is it for How is it accessed Class Teachers Teaching Assistants Esther Wall - ELSA Non specialist, group and one to one mentoring.
 Students who are experiencing general low mental health but have not met the threshold for specialist services Progress Leader referral Drop-in sessions at lunch times Safeguarding Team Support and guidance on referrals to external agencies Students requiring specialist external agency support for their mental health Speak directly with a safeguarding team member in school.